-Econoler is now preparing to enter a new phase with the same commitment to striving for innovation, investing itself in all areas of sustainable development in the energy sector and to limiting the impact of energy use on the world's climate.
-The future is unquestionably promising because the needs in the energy sectors of Quebec, Canada and the world are greater than ever, not only from an economic point of view, but also from an environmental perspective.
-Since the Paris Agreement was adopted in 2015 within the framework of COP21, energy efficiency is proving to be one of the most promising approaches to achieving the greenhouse gas reduction targets as early as possible.
-It goes without saying that Econoler intends to play a significant role in this critical global issue.
+Since the last edition of this booklet in 2016, Econoler has embarked in a new phase with the same commitment to striving for innovation, investing itself in all areas of sustainable development in the energy sector and to limiting the impact of energy use on the world's climate.
+The future is unquestionably promising because the needs in the energy sectors of Quebec, Canada and throughout the planet are greater than ever, not only from an economic point of view, but also from an environmental perspective.
+Since the Paris Agreement was adopted in 2015 within the framework of COP21, energy efficiency has been confirmed as one of the most promising approaches to achieving the greenhouse gas reduction targets to which 175 signatories have committed.
+Econoler is proud to contribute to this worldwide endeavour thanks to its activities both in Canada and all around the world.